CONFOTUR Tax Benefits Explained: Save $50K+ on DR Property

 2. Annual Property Tax (IPI) Exemption — 15 Years

-The DR's annual property tax, called Impuesto al Patrimonio Inmobiliario (IPI), is 1% per year on the combined assessed value of all your Dominican properties exceeding approximately $170,000 USD (RD$10,695,494 threshold).
-For a single $300,000 property, you'd owe roughly $1,300/year.
+The DR's annual property tax, called Impuesto al Patrimonio Inmobiliario (IPI), is 1% per year on the portion of your property's assessed value that exceeds approximately $182,000 USD (RD$10,695,494 threshold) — not 1% of the full value.
+For a single $300,000 property, you'd owe roughly $1,180/year (($300,000 − $182,000) × 1%).

 With CONFOTUR: $0 per year for 15 years.

-3. Income Tax Exemption — 10 Years
+3. Rental Income Tax Exemption — 15 Years

 Stat: $50,000–$80,000 — Total estimated CONFOTUR tax savings on a $300,000 property over 15 years